Raicuparta/ditching-facebook-friends-with-js/README.md

 # Reading the JSON from JavaScript

-To access the data in the JSON from JavaScript, we can use the [FileReader API](https://developer.mozilla.org/en-US/docs/Web/API/FileReader):
+For this task, I use the [FileReader API](https://developer.mozilla.org/en-US/docs/Web/API/FileReader):

 ```html
 <input type="file" accept=".json" onChange="handleChange(this)">